Diya-Nambiar/SentimentAnalysis/README.md

 -Dense Output Layer: Uses sigmoid activation for binary classification.

 ## Example
-Review: "The movie was fantastic!" | Predicted Sentiment: 1
+Review: "The movie was fantastic!" | Predicted Sentiment: Positive

-Review: "It was the worst film I've ever seen." | Predicted Sentiment: 0
+Review: "It was the worst film I've ever seen." | Predicted Sentiment: Negative